Behavior and training

 Separate when unsupervised — always

 Even dogs that coexist peacefully for months can react to a sudden movement or new stress.
-Unsupervised coexistence should remain off the table until you have years of data, not weeks.
+Unsupervised coexistence should remain off the table until you have years of stable data, not weeks.

 Red flags: when to pause or seek help